jetbalagtas/assignment-2-CSS-octocats/README.md

 ## Quick note from Jet

 This repo was originally inside another "TIYLessons" repo.
 It's still there.
 I just moved a copy of it to its own repo for easier discovery.
 Based on the [old location](https://github.com/jetbalagtas/TIYLessons), work was done Oct.
 7, 2015.
-This was our first assignment for our 12-week bootcamp.
+This was our second assignment for our 12-week bootcamp.
 No other edits have been made except for this new README file.
 Thanks for checking it out!

 ## Description
 CSS Layout is one of the most important things to learn early on.
 This exercise helps you learn that